-However, before discussing the countries that have nuclear weapons, it’s important to understand what nuclear weapons are.
-A nuclear weapon is defined as an explosive that has such an intense power behind it that the form of weaponry can cause massive amounts of damage in faraway places.
+However, before discussing the countries with nuclear weapons, it’s essential to understand what nuclear weapons are.
+A nuclear weapon is defined as an explosive that has such an intense power behind it that it can cause massive amounts of damage in faraway places.

-The uranium fission bomb was detonated directly over top of the city, and as you can imagine, this infuriated not only the Japanese government but everyone who lived in Japan at the time, as well as their allies.
-The nuclear weapon that the United States dropped overhead caused more damage than any one country should ever inflict on another, but that did not keep Japan from acting with better morals than the US.
+The uranium fission bomb was detonated directly over the top of the city.
+As you can imagine, this infuriated not only the Japanese government but everyone who lived in Japan at the time, as well as their allies.
+The nuclear weapon that the United States dropped overhead caused more damage than anyone country should ever inflict on another, but that did not keep Japan from acting with better morals than the US.

-A mere three days after the nuclear weapon hit Hiroshima, a plutonium bomb was detonated by the United States over the city of Nagasaki, Japan.
+A mere three days after the nuclear weapon hit Hiroshima, a plutonium bomb was detonated by the United States over Nagasaki, Japan.
 As if one nuclear weapon was not enough, the United States of America decided to fire another nuclear weapon in the direction of Japan.
-Sadly enough, over 200,000 people died as a result of these two nuclear bombings, which lead to a lot of questions regarding the ethics behind the use of nuclear weapons.
+Sadly enough, over 200,000 people died due to these two nuclear bombings, which led to a lot of questions regarding the ethics behind the use of nuclear weapons.

-Three additional states have conducted nuclear testing despite the fact that they are not part of the NPT, nor did they sign the Treaty on the Non-Proliferation of Nuclear Weapons.
+Three additional states have conducted nuclear testing even though they are not part of the NPT, nor did they sign the Treaty on the Non-Proliferation of Nuclear Weapons.
 These three nations include North Korea, India, and Pakistan.
 The Middle Eastern country of Israel, which is recognized as a religiously-affiliated country, also has nuclear weapons within its borders.
-Known as the Holy Land to many Christians, Muslims, and Jews, it is shocking to think about Israel as being one of the countries that has their hands on nuclear weapons, mostly because religion tends to emphasize peace and communication over war and destruction, of which nuclear weapons are incredibly capable.
+Known as the Holy Land to many Christians, Muslims, and Jews, Israel is one of the countries with their hands on nuclear weapons.
+This can be shocking to some, mostly because religion emphasizes peace and communication over war and destruction, of which nuclear weapons are incredibly capable.

-In fact, Israel is currently fighting to prevent an enemy country, Iran, from securing nuclear weapons of their own, most likely because that would level the playing field instead of giving Israel a leg up over Iran.
-As you can see, not only are the ethics of nuclear weapons constantly in question, but these weapons pose a question as to whether they are really necessary in the first place.
-Nuclear weapons divide countries which is counterintuitive when trying to bring nations together and forge a sort of harmony among all of the countries in the world.
+Israel is currently fighting to prevent an enemy country, Iran, from securing nuclear weapons of their own, most likely because that would level the playing field instead of giving Israel a leg up over Iran.
+As you can see, not only are the ethics of nuclear weapons constantly in question, but these weapons pose a question as to whether they are essential in the first place.
+Nuclear weapons divide countries, which is counterintuitive when trying to bring nations together and forge a sort of harmony among all countries.

-Anyway, coming full circle, Israel is known to possess nuclear weapons but it is not known whether or not Israel has conducted nuclear testing of these weapons.
+Anyway, coming full circle, Israel is known to possess nuclear weapons, but it is unknown whether or not Israel has conducted nuclear testing of these weapons.
 For the longest time, the country’s government officials have not come forward to address the rumors or even acknowledge the fact that they have nuclear weapons on Israeli land.
 However, it has since then been determined that Israel has about eighty nuclear weapon warheads within its borders.

 The United States has always tried to maintain a monopoly over nuclear weapons, but more and more countries continue to find roundabout ways of circumventing the treaties.
 Countries like India, Pakistan, and Israel refused to sign treaties presented to them regarding nuclear weapons, and yet, they still have nuclear arsenals on their person.
-While there is a lot of controversy over the existence of nuclear weapons, not the mention the use of them, it is important to be aware of which countries do have them.
+While there is a lot of controversy over the existence of nuclear weapons, it is crucial to be aware of which countries do have them.